evgeniyvinokurov/quest-maker/README.md

-# Javascript basic object-click-block quest maker
+# Javascript quest maker

+Instructions in russian included
+Use sums for objects mapping, make quest with block interfaces

 History
 2014 - idea of sum controled engine
 2015 - first attempts